zovoilis-lab/Flye/docs/FAQ.md

 ONT's R7-R9 basecalled with Albacore, Guppy and Flipflop (fast mode).
 We typically use raw reads, however error-corrected input is also supported (for example, for PacBio CCS).
-Flye is designed for all kinds of genomes, for various bacteria to mammalian genomes.
-We are also testing Flye on various metagenomic datasets (mock and real).
+Flye is designed for all kinds of genomes, for various bacteria to mammalians.
+We are also testing Flye on metagenomic datasets (mock and real).
 You can also check the table with the Flye benchmarks in the [Usage file](USAGE.md).